 Students focus on creating and maintaining enterprises that meet social needs sustainably.
 Students may select 20 credits from courses in Business, Communications Studies, Climate Change Studies, Environmental Law, Geography, and Environmental Justice.
 Students are encouraged to intern with local businesses or the Sustainable Business Council.
 Students can obtain a Sustainable Business Strategy Certificate described at the UM School of Business web page.
 Double majors in EVST/Business are encouraged to take a minimum of five Management courses.

 Faculty advisor: Len Broberg

 The Pre-Law focus area of study is designed to prepare students for law school and a career in environmentally oriented legal and policy matters.
 ENST 382 Environmental Law (offered spring semester) and ENST 367 Environmental Politics and Policies are core law courses recommended for students in this focus area.
 Students focusing on environmental law must consult with the pre-law faculty advisor within Environmental Studies (Len Broberg) to design a suitable pre-law program.
 The pre-law focus area is a flexible program that allows students to strengthen their background within their area of interest.
-See http://hs.umt.edu/prelaw/ for more information about the pre-law program at the University of Montana.
+More information is available: Prelaw program at the University of Montana.